-Contrary to what some may believe, rap is not a genre peculiar to a black subculture: The Boston Globe reports that over 70% of all rap music purchases are by white suburban youth.
-Rap and hip hop music overall has a listening audience that is 75% non-black.
+Contrary to what some may believe, rap is not a genre peculiar to a black subculture: The Boston Globe reports that over 70 percent of all rap music purchases are by white suburban youth.
+Rap and hip hop music overall has a listening audience that is 75 percent non-black.

 Are women not outraged by music that animalizes sex, demeans them, and reduces men to stupidity?
-As a matter of fact, young women comprise over 54% of all urban music purchases.
+As a matter of fact, young women comprise over 54 percent of all urban music purchases.
 The very market that degrades the dignity of women is supported mostly by young women.

-Rap music rules the airways in New York, Los Angeles, Chicago, San Francisco, Dallas, Philadelphia, Washington, D.C. and other major cities.
+Rap music rules the airways in New York, Los Angeles, Chicago, San Francisco, Dallas, Philadelphia, Washington, D.C., and other major cities.
 Is it any wonder that sexism and racism “still” exist?
-With a population of people 13-34 years old, of all backgrounds, spending a decade or so digesting the lyrics of animalized thinking and behavior, what else would we expect?
+With a population of people 13 to 34 years old, of all backgrounds, spending a decade or so digesting the lyrics of animalized thinking and behavior, what else would we expect?

 Supply and demand conspire in this evil.
 Rappers degrade minority women, dehumanize themselves, and promote materialism; white suburban youth and women gobble it up; record companies have no scruples in profiting from the arrangement.